-- ☐ Attach the RV to shore power.

-- ☐ Have the motor home engine running.

-- □ Turn on the generator.
+- ☐ Attach the RV to shore power sep Have the motorhome engine running. - ☐ Turn on the generator.

-Extending/retracting the room:
+Extending/retracting the room

 - Engine or generator must be running, or plugged into shore power. - 2.
 Transmission must be in park or neutral (if applicable). - 3.
-Set the parking brake and level the unit.
+Set the parking brake and level the unit. - 4.
+Remove transit bars (if so equipped) if extending the room; install if retracting.